b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 >*At some periods of time, reflecting local customs and laws, there were instances of segregated congregations in areas such as South Africa and the U.S. South.*

-It wasn't churchwide, though, so I guess we can just ignore the admittance of segregation in Mormon wards. 🙄
+It wasn't churchwide, though, so I guess we can just ignore the admittance of racial segregation in Mormon wards. 🙄

 &nbsp;